 Breast Reduction Revision

-Posted On: May 20, 2014 Author: Dr. Stuart Linder Posted In: Breast Reduction
+Posted On: May 20, 2014 Author: The Office of Dr. Stuart Linder Posted In: Breast Reduction

 Breast reduction revision is a very tricky operation because blood supply has already been violated once to the nipple areolar complex and therefore the Board Certified Plastic Surgeon must be very diligent and experienced with this technique.
 It is absolutely vital that the nipple areolar complex maintains its blood supply and that the base pedicle is not dissected.
 Revision can occur for a symmetric breast as well.